 The appearance of Lord Vishnu As Vamana

-According to Srimad Bhagavatam, there lived a great asura king named Bali during Satya Yuga.
-He was the grandson of Prahlada.
+Srimad Bhagavatam mentions there lived a great Asura king named Bali Maharaja, the grandson of Prahlada.
 He defeated Lord Indra, King of devas, and took control of Deva Loka.
 This deranged Aditi and Kasyapa Muni, who were the parents of the Devas(demigods).

-Pleased with seeing the incarnations of Vishnu, the great sages performed all the prescribed sacred rites.
-At the initiation ceremony of Vamana as a brahmin, Lord Surya uttered the Gayatri mantra, Brihaspati offered a sacred thread, and Kashyapa offered a grass belt.
+Pleased with seeing the incarnations of Vishnu, the great sage Kashyapa performed all the prescribed sacred rites.
+At the sacred thread ceremony of Vamana as a brahmin, Lord Surya uttered the Gayatri mantra, Brihaspati offered a sacred thread, and Kashyapa offered a grass belt.

 With words of welcome and blessings, Lord Vamana, the best of the brahmacharis, revealed the effulgence of Brahman to all present.
 Thus, He eclipsed with His beauty the entire assembly, which was attended by great saints and brahmins.